larry1337cat/rubik-cube/README.md

 - `src/ui/` - 2D overlay UI (controls, timer, solved celebration).
 - `src/config/keybindings.ts` - keyboard shortcut mapping, edit this to change keys.
 - `src/audio/` - sound playback.

-## Known limitations

-- No persistence: refreshing the page resets the cube to solved state.
-State is kept in memory only.
-- No drag-to-turn on the cube itself — turning is done via buttons/keyboard only.
-- No general solver: this project does not solve an arbitrary cube state.

 ## Deployment